Healing Strategies:

 breast-conserving therapy.
 METHODS: Patients were grouped by age, tumor size, and

-Leukemia Group B studies.
-We assumed that patients who did not undergo ALND received axillary
+and Leukemia Group B studies.
+We assumed that patients who did not undergo ALND received

-radiation therapy and that the two procedures are equally effective.
-All chemotherapy combinations
+axillar yradiation therapy and that the two procedures are equally effective.
+All chemotherapy

-were assumed to be equally efficacious.
-RESULTS: The largest benefits from ALND are seen in
+combinations were assumed to be equally efficacious.
+RESULTS: The largest benefits from ALND

 chemotherapy if their lymph nodes test negative.
 Virtually no benefit results in ER-negative women,